 - Possess and demonstrate strong communication skills and a positive demeanor.

-- Be knowledgeable in food and nutrition science, current food and nutrition topics, Academy Position Papers and two or three specialty areas of expertise.
+- Be knowledgeable in food and nutrition science, current food and nutrition topics, Academy Positions and two or three specialty areas of expertise.

 - Be free of conflicts of interest (see conflict of interest policy below).